Akawi85/Toyota_Model_Recognizer/README.md

 - Click on `Choose File` to select an image
 - Select a toyota image from your local machine
 - Click on the `Predict` button to the right
-- Wait for approximate 1 (one) minute for the system to preprocess and predict image.
+- Wait for approximate 1 (one) minute for the system to process and predict the image class.
 - Viola!!!
-Here you have prediction.
+Here you have your prediction.

 # Snapshot of Web App
 #### (The home page)